CppMicroServices/rfcs/text/0015-Service-Reference-Retrieval.md

 ## Motivation

 Developers using DS rely on DS's SCR (service component runtime) to inject references of services statically at construction or dynamically using the <code>bind</code> and <code>unbind</code> methods.
 These <code>ServiceObject</code>s can then be used by the client.
 However, clients often use properties in the Service to store metadata relevant to that service.
-Those properties, however, are not available to the <code>ServiceObject</code> itself, only its reference.
+Those properties, however, are not available to the <code>ServiceObject</code> itself, only via its <code>ServiceReference</code>.

 Given this it seems appropriate to have a new method that the client can use to translate a <code>ServiceObject</code> into its <code>ServiceReference</code>.